 The word "Devi" is Sanskrit for Divine Feminine.
 It is a tradition of iconography and power fantasy that Sanatan Dharma (Hinduism, as the west calls it) has been celebrating since time immemorial.
-In the same vein as my spiritual ancestors, here are some experiments with the concept of a divine, powerful woman who can slay demons and look great on the job!
+In the same vein as my spiritual ancestors, here are some experiments with the concept of an armored muse who can slay demons and look stunning on the job!

 STORYBOARD : MARNI'S FIRST LESSON